 If you’re arriving by bus, cab or on foot:

-Please make your way to the Centre entrance and you will be directed to the line-up for pedestrians.
+Please make your way to the clinic entrance and you will be directed to the line-up for pedestrians.

-Assessment Centres will only test those who fall within the Ontario provincial guidelines (updated December 30, 2021).
+The COVID, Cold and Flu Care Clinic will only provide a COVID-19 test for those who fall within the Ontario provincial guidelines (updated April 11, 2022).
 This includes:

-- People on admission/transfer to or from hospital or congregate living setting
+- On admission/transfer to or from hospital or congregate living setting

-- High-risk contacts and asymptomatic/symptomatic people in the context of confirmed or suspected outbreaks in high-risk settings, including hospitals, long-term care, retirement homes, other congregate living settings and institutions, and other settings as directed by the local public health unit
+- People in the context of confirmed or suspected outbreaks in highest risk settings as directed by the local public health unit

 - Individuals, and one accompanying caregiver, with written prior approval for out-of-country medical services from the General Manager, OHIP